brentyi/tyro/docs/source/index.md

 |build| |nbsp| |mypy| |nbsp| |lint| |nbsp| |coverage| |nbsp| |versions|

-:code:`tyro` is a library for building CLI interfaces and configuration objects with type-annotated Python.
+:code:`tyro` is a tool for building scalable command-line interfaces and configuration objects in Python.

-Our core interface consists of one function, :func:`tyro.cli()`, that generates argument parsers from Python callables and types.
+Our core interface, :func:`tyro.cli()`, generates command-line interfaces from type-annotated callables.

 To get started, we recommend browsing the examples to the left.